Casa Frida, a temporary home for sexual minorities in Mexico - .

 The increase in the number of deaths from COVID-19 has saturated the funeral infrastructure.

-“I have not been able to work, I have not been able to look for any job due to the same contingency and it has been quite difficult for me,” says Cristhian Morales, a young homosexual who has been in Mexico for six months after leaving his native Honduras.
+“I have not been able to work, I have not been able to look for any job due to the same contingency and it has been quite difficult for me,” says Cristhian Morales, a young homosexual who has spent six months in Mexico after leaving his native Honduras.

 Although the pandemic has caused an 85% reduction in asylum applications in Mexico, it has also complicated migration through border closures, according to the United Nations High Commissioner for Refugees (UNHCR).